giadar0/ITS-ICT_BigData/labs/20-Stream_processing_with_Apache_Flink/README.md

 You might access the Flink Web Interface at http://localhost:8081 (or substitute **localhost** with the hostname where Flink has been started)

-YARN Web Interface is accessible at http://itsictbigdata-379-0.sunnyvale.academy:8088/
+YARN Web Interface is accessible at http://localhost:8088/ (or substitute **localhost** with the hostname where YARN Web Interface  has been started)

 In the case you need to kill applications submitted to YARN: